Christmas traditions around the world

 1. Giant Lantern Festival, Philippines

 The Giant Lantern Festival (Ligligan Parul Sampernandu) takes place every year on the Saturday before Christmas in San Fernando, the “Christmas Capital” of the Philippines.
-This festival attracts people from all over the world.
+The festival attracts visitors from all over the world.

-11 villages take part in the “biggest lantern” competition.
+11 villages take part in the competition for the “largest lantern”.

 The tradition began with lanterns 50 cm in diameter, which today can reach 5 m in diameter.
-Beautiful, isn’t it?
+Magnificent, isn’t it?

 See also Discover the Philippines